-Make sure you don’t use Windows Sandbox for the installation of software which has a one-time license key or has a ‘per seat’ restriction.
+Make sure you don’t use Windows Sandbox for the installation of software that has a one-time license key or has a ‘per seat’ restriction.
 All Windows Sandbox instances are temporary.
-When you close them all the software, files and any ‘state’ data such as registry settings are completely eradicate.
+When you close them all the software, files, and any ‘state’ data such as registry settings are completely eradicated.
 The next time you open a Windows Sandbox you get a brand-new clean back-to-the-beginning instance.

 What is a quick summary of Windows Sandbox?

-So the Windows Sandbox is very flexible and very handy fast Windows virtual machine.
-It is super handy to have a Windows Sandbox on your machine where you can quickly spin up a copy of Windows do something and then, when you close it, all activity and things installed are automatically wiped out and reset.
-It’s perfect for testing installations or new features in your apps as you develop them – safe in the knowledge a nasty bug in your code will not cause problems you can’t easily and safely undo.
+As a result, the Windows Sandbox is a very adaptable and convenient fast Windows virtual machine.
+It’s extremely useful to have a Windows Sandbox on your machine where you can quickly spin up a copy of Windows, do something, and then close it, and all activity and things installed are automatically wiped out and reset.
+It’s ideal for testing installations or new features in your apps as you create them, knowing that a nasty bug in your code won’t cause problems you can’t easily and safely fix.